xingleigao/study/readme.md

 This file is my note when I study about data structures.I hope one day when I see it I feel honor about it.

 **keep doing and don't geive up**
+**This is the second try to study that for one day i can be a student of fudan university,**